jundalisay/superb/content/en/research/kepler/harmony/book-5/appendix.md

 Should I write notes on the remaining chapters of Books II and III, and combine them with Porphry’s and with those which I already have, written on almost the whole of Book III, so as to complete the work in that way and issue it in Greek and Latin as far as it exists?

-For that publication another time and another place are required, and a suit­ able printer.
+For that publication, another time and another place are required, and a suitable printer.

 However, so that nothing whatever of the things I promised above could be missed by the reader, or so that even in this last part nothing should be lacking for the completeness or for the easier understand­ ing of my work on Harmony, come, I shall write out the headings of the chapters of Ptolemy’s Book III, and compare them with the corre­ sponding points in my own work; and I shall write in summary fashion what is in my notes.

 First, what Ptolemy reported in Books I, II, and the beginning of III on the discipline of harmony, I have encompassed in my Book III by another method which is considerably different.
-However, whereas Ptolemy looks for the basic principles of the harmonies in abstract numbers, along with the ancients, I on the other hand say that there is no force in the numbers as counting numbers, and in their place establish as the basic principles of the harmonies the counted num­ bers,’”” that is, the things themselves which are subject to the num­ bers, in other words the plane regular figures and the divisions of the circle which are to be controlled by them; and so I necessarily set Books I and II on the harmonic figures before my Book III.
+However, whereas Ptolemy looks for the basic principles of the harmonies in abstract numbers, along with the ancients, I on the other hand say that there is no force in the numbers as counting numbers, and in their place establish as the basic principles of the harmonies the counted numbers,’”” that is, the things themselves which are subject to the numbers, in other words the plane regular figures and the divisions of the circle which are to be controlled by them; and so I necessarily set Books 1 and 2 on the harmonic figures before my Book 3.

-Now Ptolemy has written at the top of Book III, Chapter III, of his work the title Under what class of things the nature or force of harmony is to be placed, and the knowledge of it, showing that there is some principle, causal, formal, mental, or even divine, which links harmonies with things.
+Now Ptolemy has written at the top of Book 3, Chapter 3, of his work the title Under what class of things the nature or force of harmony is to be placed, and the knowledge of it, showing that there is some principle, causal, formal, mental, or even divine, which links harmonies with things.

 Chapter IV: That the force of harmonic combination belongs to all things whose natures stand at a higher degree of perfection; and that that is chiefly apparent in human minds and in the heavenly revolutions.
 There you see the division of what remained for Ptolemy to say: that is, first, on the harmonies which exist in minds, second, on the harmonies